services

 In child therapy, the therapist works to create a non-judgmental atmosphere with clear boundaries in which a child can feel safe to express feelings, identities, and struggles.
 This environment also facilitates children's development of mastery, coping, and problem-solving skills.
 Amy uses an eclectic model - drawing on methods and techniques from psychodynamic therapy, child-centered therapy, cognitive/behavioral therapy, and family therapy - adapted to meet the needs of children's presenting problems.

-• Ages 7 - 10 years old
+• Ages 7 - 10 years

 Dyslexia is a language-based reading disorder due to a weakness in phonological processing or the way our brain recognizes and interprets sound and sound sequences.
 Poor phonological awareness skills result in difficulties with word recognition, decoding, and spelling.
 As a speech-language pathologist that is also certified in Wilson Reading System, Jennifer is in a unique position to support both the underlying language weaknesses present in dyslexia as well as provide a systematic, multi-sensory approach to reading remediation.
 Jennifer is able to provide a customized treatment plan that will support your child’s reading acquisition.
 To find out more information or schedule an appointment, please fill out the inquiry form on our contact section.